 The bottom line

 Osteoporosis is a common condition that causes your bones to become porous and weak.
-If you have osteoporosis, you won’t necessarily notice symptoms, so it’s crucial to get screened if you’re at risk.
-To connect with a health care professional who can help you keep your bones healthy, visit bannerhealth.com.
+People with osteoporosis won’t necessarily notice symptoms, so it’s crucial to get screened if you’re at risk.
+To connect with a health care professional who can help you keep your bones healthy, long-term, visit bannerhealth.com.